-Phacoemulsification
+Phacoemulsification By far

-The most common procedure, phacoemulsification requires a smaller incision in the cornea or, less commonly, the sclera.
-The surgeon uses sound waves (an ultrasonic device) to break the lens into small pieces, and then suctions the tiny pieces out through the same incision.Next, the doctor will insert the lens into place.
-Again, the capsular bag will remain to strengthen the eye and to preserve normal architecture.
+the most common procedure, phacoemulsification requires a smaller incision in the cornea or, less commonly, the sclera.
+The surgeon uses sound waves (an ultrasonic device) to break the lens into small pieces, and then suctions the tiny pieces out through the same incision.
+Next, the doctor will insert the lens into the capsular bag, which is the original location of the lens.
 Most IOLs are foldable, so they can be inserted through the same small incision.

 The lens usually unfolds slowly once it is placed into the capsular bag.
 The incision can be closed with either one stitch, or usually none at all.